- Cockpit Voice Recorder Transcript (Reader discretion advised)

 At 9:57 am, the passengers and crew began their assault on the cockpit.
 At least two passengers and one crew member terminated phone calls in order to join the revolt.
 The plane was passing over Westmoreland County, Pennsylvania at this time, east of Pittsburgh.
 The terrorists responded by rolling the plane to the right and left, repeatedly, apparently attempting to knock the passengers off balance.
 Planes in the sky over western Pennsylvania and persons on the ground witnessed this erratic flying.
 The cockpit voice recorder captured the sounds of the assault which continued until the time of the crash.
 According to the 9/11 Commission, the terrorists remained in control of the plane and chose to crash it here rather than risk the passengers and crew regaining control of the plane.

-8. Where did Flight 93 crash?
 The plane crashed in an open field next to a wooded area in Stonycreek Township, Somerset County, Pennsylvania at 10:03:11 am.
 The nearest town is Shanksville.
 Flight 93 struck the ground at a 40 degree angle almost upside down, hitting right wing and nose first, at a speed of between 563-580 miles per hour.
 It was carrying approximately 7,000 gallons of Jet A fuel at impact.

 Had the plane maintained its speed and flight path, rather than crashing in Stonycreek Township, it would have arrived in Washington D.C. in 18-20 minutes.
 The nation's capital is about 125 air miles from the Flight 93 crash site.

-11. What happened during the investigation at the site?
 The Federal Bureau of Investigation (FBI) was in charge of the investigation.
 Evidence recovery teams combed the area in thorough, systematic sweeps.
 Heavy equipment excavated the crater to an area measuring about 85' x 85' and 27' to 40' deep to recover debris and evidence.
 Soil removed from the crater during the investigation was raked and sifted by hand and machine to remove debris, then returned to the crater.
 More than one thousand persons representing more than 70 state, federal, and local agencies had credentials to work on the site.

 The large body of investigators and the Pennsylvania State Police who were securing the perimeter left the site after thirteen days, on September 24, 2001.
 The crater was backfilled between October 1 and October 3, 2001.
 A six inch layer of topsoil was spread over the backfilled crater area and seeded with grass and wildflowers.

-12. Who designed the Flight 93 National Memorial that will be built at the crash site?
 Paul Murdoch Architects of Los Angeles, CA with Nelson Byrd Woltz of Charlottesville, VA were the winners of an open, international design competition in 2005.
 Their design was selected from over 1,000 designs submitted from 48 states in this country and 27 countries.

 The most prominent features will be constructed in the grassy field encircling the crash site.
 The Visitor Center will be built in line with the flight path.
 The curving Walkway and 40 Memorial Groves will circle around the bowl and wind down through the wetlands.
 The Memorial Plaza at the crash site has been built along the edge of the crash site, following the fence line established by the County Coroner.
 At the far end of the plaza, visitors can walk along the flight path, reading the names of the passengers and crew engraved on eight-foot high white marble panels.